figocia/tee_of_life/README.md

 ## Help us out
 No one has touched this class for a long time, and it's a bit of a mess.
 We need to:

-* fix the problems with the class so Dr Cranshaw can feed and exercise his
+* fix the problems with the class so Dr Cranshaw can feed and exercise his specimens
 * refactor the class so that the next person to come along is able to make sense of what it does.

 Please help!